itsallcode/white-rabbit/HOLIDAYS.md

 The configuration file is organized in lines.
 Each line can contain one of 5 types of content:

-1. empty
+1. Empty
-2. comment
+2. Comment
-3. fixed date holiday definition
+3. Fixed date holiday definition
-4. floating holiday definition
+4. Floating holiday definition
 5. Easter-based holiday definition

 All other lines are rated as illegal and ignored by the plugin, logging an